minio/minio/README.md

 ```

 ## Pre-existing data
 When deployed on a single drive, FS3 lets clients access any pre-existing data in the data directory.
-For example, if MinIO is started with the command  `minio server /mnt/data`, any pre-existing data in the `/mnt/data` directory would be accessible to the clients.
+For example, if FS3 is started with the command  `minio server /mnt/data`, any pre-existing data in the `/mnt/data` directory would be accessible to the clients.

 The above statement is also valid for all gateway backends.

-# Test MinIO Connectivity
+# Test FS3 Connectivity

 ## Test using FS3 Browser
-MinIO Server comes with an embedded web based object browser.
+FS3 Server comes with an embedded web based object browser.
 Point your web browser to http://127.0.0.1:9000 to ensure your server has started successfully.

-## Test using FS3 `mc`
-`mc` provides a modern alternative to UNIX commands like ls, cat, cp, mirror, diff etc. It supports filesystems and Amazon S3 compatible cloud storage services.